activelamp/drupal-tourney/plugins/tourney_formats/README.txt

 ------------

-The base classes provided in the BaseFormatControllers directory provide base functionality for certian types of tournaments.
+The base classes provided in the BaseFormatControllers directory provide base functionality for certain types of tournaments.
 Module developers can extend these classes in their own module to provide more specific functionality.
 The plugin system utilizes CTools plugins to define new plugin formats.